typohnebild/numpy-vs-mir/README.md

 efficient computation for a wide variety of problems.

 D combines the best parts of C and Python and is therefore competitive to pythons numpy package.
-It serves a numpy like D-package called MIR, which makes D comparable to Python.
+It serves a numpy like D-package called MIR [^fn0], which makes D comparable to Python.

 There are already some comparisons between D and other competitors, like [^fn1] and [^fn2] but they compare relatively simple instructions.